![]() |

 since the 18th century (DeTott) and including the 19th

-and 20th century, there
+and 20th century,

 are written records which show that the Macedonians claimed direct